DavidVogelxyz/davidvogelxyz/content/home-lab/other/nixos.md

 While I was able to get `dwm` working rather quickly, I spent a decent amount of time attempting to get `dwmblocks` to display correctly.
 Even when I did, I had a lot of trouble getting the bar's objects to be clickable.
 I'm writing this article after the fact (and after having deleted my NixOS VM in favor of a fresh start), but I don't recall ever getting the bar to work as it does on Arch and Debian.

 Another piece that required many iterations was getting an optimized "configuration.nix" file.
 Back during the summer of 2023, my coding and scripting skills were minimal.
 I could parse a NixOS configuration file, but I ran into some issues while writing my own.
 Piecing together a working config file required trial and error, and I redeployed the NixOS VM a handful of times as I figured out what worked and what didn't.

+The only reason why I didn't continue further with NixOS was because I set my sights on a new target: [learning penetration testing with HackTheBox](/home-lab/other/hackthebox).

 ---